What to Expect

 Additional Time

 It is common for a master’s program to take longer than two years.
-However, by planning the scope and deliverables of your internship early in the program, you can minimize the need for additional semesters to complete the Professional Internship Track M.S. requirements.
+However, by planning the scope and deliverables of the internship early in the program and completing the 600-hour internship during the summer between year 1 and year 2, the student can minimize the need for additional semesters to complete the Professional Internship Track M.S. requirements.

 Internship Projects